meteoblue/python-dataset-sdk/README.md

 This library simplifies access to the [meteoblue dataset API](https://docs.meteoblue.com/en/apis/environmental-data/dataset-api).

-WARNING: This library is under development and has no declared stable version 1.0 yet!
-Use with caution!

 In order to use this library you need a meteoblue API key.

 Features: